binkley/homebrewery-files/witch.md

 _**Cantrips.**_ You know three Witch cantrips of your choice. _Guidance_, _Thaumaturgy_, and _Toll the Dead_ are recommended.
 Whenever you finish a Long Rest, you can replace one of your cantrips from this feature with another Witch cantrip of your choice.

-When you reach Witch levels 4 and 10, you learn another Witch cantrip of your choice, as shown in the Cantrips column of the Witch Features table.
+When you reach Witch levels 4 and 10 and 16, you learn another Witch cantrip of your choice, as shown in the Cantrips column of the Witch Features table.

 _**Spell Slots.**_ The Witch Features table shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.